What is Hadoop?: Apache Hadoop Tutorials

-HDFS is suitable for storing a large amount of data like peta and tera bytes of data which process the data using Map reduce for OLTP transaction.
+HDFS is suitable for storing a large amount of data like Peta and terabytes of data which process the data using Map-reduce for OLTP transactions.

 Data storage in HDFS

-In HDFS, the set of data is called as blocks, each block of data is replicated in different node or machines.
+In HDFS, the set of data is called blocks, and each block of data is replicated in different nodes or machines.
 The number of nodes where this data is replicated is configured in the Hadoop system.

 Basics of Hadoop Map Reduce

 In a Hadoop system, petabytes of data are distributed in thousands of nodes in a cloud environment.
-To process the data stored in HDFS, We need a applications.
+To process the data stored in HDFS, We need an application.

 Map Reduce is a java framework used to write programs, which are executed parallel to process a large amount of data in the clustered environment.

 Hadoop provides Map Reduce APIs to write map-reduce programs.
 We have to make use of those APIs and customize our data analysis login in the code.

-The map reduce a piece of code fetchs and process the data in a distributed environment
+The map-reduce a piece of code fetches and processes the data in a distributed environment.

 As we want to process the data stored in HDFS, For this we need to write programs using some language like java or python, etc.

 Map-reduce has two different tasks 1.
 Mapper 2.
 Reducer

-Map takes the input data and processes this data in a set of tasks by dividing input data. and out of this map is the result of the set of task, which are given to reducer. reducer process this data and combine the data output the data.
+The map takes the input data and processes this data in a set of tasks by dividing input data. and out of this map is the result of the set of tasks, which are given to the reducer. reducer process this data and combine the data to output the data.

 Basics of Hadoop Hive

 Hive is an apache framework that is an SQL wrapper implementation of map-reduce programs.
-Hive provides sql languages which understand by hadoop system.
+Hive provides SQL languages which understand by the Hadoop system.

-Most of the times, data analysis was done by database developers, so DB developer is not aware of the java programs, in that case, hive tool is useful.
+Most of the time, data analysis was done by database developers, so the DB developer is not aware of the java programs, in that case, the hive tool is useful.

 Database developer writes Hive Queries in hive tool for the result.
-This queries call the underlying map to reduce jobs, process the data, finally data is returned to the hive tool.
+These queries call the underlying map to reduce jobs, process the data, and finally, data is returned to the hive tool.